devosmitachatterjee2018/devosmitachatterjee2018/README.md

 ## Summary :sun_with_face:
 :woman_technologist: A passionate engineer and data science enthusiast.

 :mortar_board: M.Sc. in Engineering Mathematics and Computational Science from Chalmers University of Technology, Sweden.

-My areas of specialization are Statistics, Data Science and Artificial Intelligence.
+:bow_and_arrow: Areas of specialization are Statistics, Data Science and Artificial Intelligence.

 :gem: Executed several projects with Volvo Group and AstraZeneca.